How to Prepare CRUSHS

 It’s too thick, too thin, or just off

 Too thick?
 Add a little more milk when you respin.
-Don't forge the respin step - it's important.
+Don't forget the respin step - it's important.
+Because this mix is high in protein it needs the respin plus milk to hydrate well.

 Too soft?
-Use slightly less milk or freeze longer.
+Use less milk during the respin or freeze longer.
 Be sure to freeze the full 24 hours.
 It makes a difference.
+Also, be sure your freezer temp is very cold.
+Try 0º or cooler if you have any issues.

 Different milks behave differently, so start with 10–12 oz and adjust as needed.

-Prior to spinning: Let the pint sit out for ~30 minutes or run it under hot water for ~20 seconds to loosen up the bottom and edges.
-You don't have to do this but it usually helps.
+TIP: Prior to spinning: Let the pint sit out for ~15 minutes or run it under hot water for ~15 seconds to loosen up the bottom and edges.
+You don't have to do this but it usually helps (especially with the chocolate).

 The texture is powdery or crumbly

-Add a splash of milk (~1oz) and re-spin once.
-That usually smooths it out.
-Be sure to use the actual "re-spin" button.
+IMPORTANT: Add a splash of milk (1-2 oz) and re-spin once.
+Be sure to use the "RE-SPIN" button.
 The "Mix-In" button can work as well for a lighter respin.
+The protein from the milk powders freeze up tight, the splash of milk/respin hydrate the mix.

 It’s not sweet enough